Inspiravetion/Hydra/Documents/HydraSpec.md

 f.bar(1)  // 'lols im not what you meant to call'
 ```

-##Control Structures
+##Control Structures:

 ###For In Loop:
 A for in loop takes a generator or class instance and loops through its values.
-If a class is given, for in will look for a public generator function on the object with the name 'for_in'.
+If a class instance is given, for in will look for a public generator function on the object with the name 'for_in' to get its generator from.
 Alternatively, for in can be given a generator instance that it will call directly.
 The variables between the 'for' and 'in' are restricted to the loop scope and after every iteration they are passed back into the generator so that it can take into account their change if need be.
 Otherwise the generator can ignore the change and make the loop un-alterable once it starts.
 If the object after 'in' is not a generator, changing it in the loop will only change the loop if that objects 'for_in' generator function takes it into account.
 ```hydra
   function map_for_in(){
     var map = { one: 1, two: 2 };